Américo Tomás: Later life

 On 25 April 1974, the Carnation Revolution ended 48 years of authoritarian rule in Portugal.
-After being removed from power, Thomaz was exiled to Brazil; in 1978, Ramalho Eanes allowed his return to Portugal.
+After being removed from power, Tomás was exiled to Brazil; in 1978, President António Ramalho Eanes allowed his return to Portugal.
 In 1981, his eldest daughter, Natália, suddenly died.
 He was denied re-entry into the Navy and the extraordinary pension scheme currently in force for former presidents of the Republic, having received a modest pension from a retired military.
-After his return from exile, Américo Thomaz lived practically isolated, having gone through serious financial difficulties, being forced to sell various gifts and valuables from when he was president.
+After his return from exile, Tomás lived practically isolated, having gone through serious financial difficulties, being forced to sell various gifts and valuables from when he was president.
 He published his memoir in 1986.

-Américo Thomaz died at his home, in Cascais, of a generalized infection, at the age of 92, on 18 September 1987.
+Tomás died at his home, in Cascais, of a generalized infection, at the age of 92, on 18 September 1987.
 His funeral was simple and modest, without any representation or military or state honors, being buried in the Ajuda Cemetery.